nikitakapitan/nikitakapitan/README.md

 Here are some of my notable projects:
 1. I implemented from scratch the 🔙propagation algorithm and 🤖Transformer architecture for 🔄ENG-GER machine translation.
-2. I wrote code for original 📐GPT-2 architecture, and 🖥️trained it on 8XA100 GPU cluster to achieve OpenAI same score.
+2. I replicate from scratch 📐GPT-2 architecture, and 🖥️trained it on 8XA100 GPU cluster to achieve the same OpenAI score.
 3. I implemented a 🌍Multi-language XML-RoBERTa for 🏷️Named Entity Recognition
 4. I implemented the 🐎Pegasus model for 📝Summarization of people's 💬dialogues
 5. Given a user's ❓question, I extracted relevant 📂docs and implemented miniML to answer the question